The first and foremost reason why players hate those Goddamned Bats, and the means by which many Ledge Bats send players plummeting to their doom....

 The flinching ability is available from the start however, in the form of various stuns as well as interrupts.

 City of Heroes has three versions: knock back, knock up, and knock down.
 Almost all melee classes have a power that resists these effects.
 There also exist enhancements that provide the player with resistance to it, which are in very high demand as most players hate being knocked around by enemies.
 There also exist enhancements for increasing the knockback in your own powers.

 As an action MMO, Dragon Nest practically requires players to exploit the various forms of this trope as even Mooks can easily do the same.
 Resistance to this trope can be a Gamebreaker especially in PVP.

 Star Wars: The Old Republic has it in various forms.
 From the simple 'interrupt' ability that interrupts abilities being cast or channeled (and preventing it from being cast again in a few seconds), then there are 'stun' and knock down abilities that is as good as it sounds (but also on very long cooldown), to knockback abilities that sends the enemies flying.

-La-Mulana utilized significant knockback.
+La-Mulana utilizes significant knockback.
 Touch even the slightest enemy or brush up against a spike and Lemeza is sent sailing across the room at full velocity, with no ability to alter his trajectory until he lands.
 Although the damage is often trivial, that doesn't matter much if the knockback sends you spiraling down several screens, an all-too-common occurance in the very tall Tower of the Goddess.

 In the sidescrolling Mega Man titles, knockback always occured relative to the direction Mega Man was facing, regardless of the direction of attack.
 In the "classic" series, it also interrupted charged Mega Buster shots (starting in 5, 4's Mega Buster was more stable), and in 9, Proto Man suffered double the knockback of Mega Man.